oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} <a name="func">Functions</a>
 A Function is a reference to a function within a module.
-The Function object supports both explicit and implicit function arguments along with data needed for dispatch.
+The Function object supports both explicit and implicit function arguments along with data needed for launch.

 The following sample code demonstrates a sequence for creating a function from a module:
 ```c